-This year, the Capitol Hill Day will occur on Wednesday, February 5 at the conclusion of the NASFAA Leadership and Legislative Conference & Expo.
-Participants are responsible for their own transportation to the Capitol Hill complex and for scheduling their own meetings with their respective congressional offices.
-Hill meetings should take place between 8:00 a.m. and 12:30 p.m.
-From 1:00-2:00 p.m., NASFAA staff will lead a Hill Visit Debrief at the Mayflower Hotel.
+This year, the Capitol Hill Day will occur on Wednesday, February 16, as the final, optional day of the NASFAA Leadership & Legislative Conference & Expo.
+Participants are responsible for arranging their own transportation to the Capitol Hill complex and for scheduling their own meetings with their respective congressional offices.
+Hill meetings should take place between 8:00 a.m.–12:30 p.m.
+NASFAA staff will lead a Hill Visit Debrief from 1:00–2:00 p.m. at the Mayflower Hotel.
 The debrief is optional, so feel free to schedule additional meetings in the afternoon if your schedule permits.

 Participants should schedule their own Capitol Hill meetings.
 If at all possible, attempt to coordinate with other members of your state.
 Participants are encouraged to schedule at least three meetings: one with their Representative and one with each of their Senators.
 As we get closer to the conference, please check this webpage periodically for updates on visitor restrictions at the U.S. Capitol Complex and guidance on when to begin scheduling meetings with congressional offices.
-Please contact us at email@example.com.
+Please contact us at [email protected] if you have any questions.